-The facility is in compliance with all applicable rules and regulations except for the MACT PPPP violations noted above.
+The facility is in compliance with all applicable rules and regulations except for the Capture Efficiency test violations and missing the Boiler MACT tune ups as noted above.
 A violation notice will be sent.
-Follow up the Violation Notice will be within 21 days of being sent and will likely result in being referred to enforcement unless corrected information showed no emission limit violations occurred.
-The site inspection was un-announced, Kaylyn was very helpful in getting the information needed in a timely fashion.
+Follow up the Violation Notice will be within 21 days of being sent.
+The site inspection was announced prior to arrival and was conducted as part of the capture efficiency testing conducted on the same day.
+Kaylyn was very helpful in getting the information needed in a timely fashion.
+NAME ANN BYLLES DATE 3/20/21 SUPERVISOR 6